 Several people report having trouble with the generator at higher altitudes.

-This is known issue that affects all generators, not just the Generac iQ2000.
+This is a known issue that affects all generators, not just the Generac iQ2000.

 Some generators are able to adjust for altitude, but the Generac doesn’t do a very good job at this.